"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 14:9-10 - Then a third angel followed them, saying with a loud voice, "If anyone worships the beast and his image, and receives his mark on his forehead or on his hand, he himself shall also drink of the wine of the wrath of God, which is poured out full strength into the cup of His indignation.
 He shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb."

-Another angel follows the angel who gives the "everlasting gospel" with a last call for salvation and the angel who announces impending judgment on Babylon in the last Bowl judgment before the Lord returns to Earth.
+Another angel follows the angel who gives the "everlasting gospel" with a last call for salvation and the angel who announces impending judgment on Babylon in the last Bowl judgment before the Lord returns to the earth.
 This third angel warns of the consequences for rejecting God and worshipping the beast and his image by taking the mark of the beast on their forehead or hand.
 Recall from Revelation 13:16 that taking the mark of the beast is an act of worship and shows allegiance to the beast.
 Taking the mark on the head may speak of full devotion to the beast, being a heart issue, and taking the mark on the hand may show compliance merely to save their physical lives - either way they reject God and He will force them to drink of the wine of His wrath.

 As discussed in the last section, those who reject God will already be drunk from the wine of the wrath of Babylon's fornication, which is idolatry that leads to God turning people and societies over to a "debased mind," giving them completely over to their sin where they pass a point-of-no-return to repent before He pours out His wrath in judgment (Jeremiah 51:5-8, Romans 1:18-28).